 In the trial of Nicholas Notaro in February 2009, Zimmer writes of Notaro’s defense attorney “She contends he had not killed Joseph but chose to offer himself as the killer, hoping to prevent the possibility of the women, one or all of whom might be guilty, being charged with the crime.”
 Notaro’s confessions to police, however, made in his early interviews were used by prosecutors’ again and again during his trial pointing to his responsibility and guilt for the murder.
 For Renee Curtiss, whose trial commenced one month later, the question for the jury was whether she was guilty of being her brother’s accomplice or entirely innocent of all involvement.

 Notaro testified for his sister in March 2009.
-“I told mom and Renee that we could go get a chainsaw and cut him up,” he told the court.
-Words which did not reach far enough for the jury to believe his sister was innocent.
+“I told Mom and Renee that we could go get a chainsaw and cut him up,” he told the court.
+Words that did not reach far enough for the jury to believe his sister was innocent.

 Both Notaro and Curtiss eventually paid the price for their crime and the truth about what happened to Joseph Tarricone after so many years came to light.
 For his family, who spent decade after decade at a loss at his disappearance, his betrayal at the hands of the women he loved was a difficult truth to comprehend.
 In telling this story, author Gary Zimmer has given insight into the tangled relationships of the Hesse family, the overbearing protective arm of Nicholas Notaro and the life of the victim, Joseph Tarricone, alongside providing an intricate account of the criminal system in action in finally achieving justice.